mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Proposal List Validation

-A group member creating a commit and a group member processing a commit MUST verify that the list of committed proposals is valid using one of the following procedures, depending on whether the commit is external or not.
+A group member creating a commit and a group member processing a Commit MUST verify that the list of committed proposals is valid using one of the following procedures, depending on whether the commit is external or not.
+If the list of proposals is invalid, then the Commit message MUST be rejected as invalid.

 For a regular, i.e. not external, commit the list is invalid if any of the following
 occurs: